russjr08/server-manager/CONTRIBUTING.md

 - You are allowed to contribute to the Contributor License Agreement, so long as update the `LAST UPDATED AT` time at the top of this agreement AND you must resign the agreement with a timestamp at or after the new `LAST UPDATED AT` time.
   - However, you must act in "good faith" to make any additional/modified terms "reasonable" to future contributors.
     - "Reasonable" is at the discretion of a Project Lead.
+  - A commit that contains a revision to the CLA should be signed off.

 ### Project Leads